YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 We first consider a simple 1D setting with samples from a GP with a radial basis function (RBF) kernel (data details in {doc}`Datasets Notebook <../reproducibility/Datasets>`).
 Throughout the tutorial, we refer to similar experiments (though we vary the kernel) quite often.
 Besides providing useful (and aesthetically pleasing) visualisations, the GPs admit ground truth predictive distributions, which allow us to compare to the "best possible" distributions for a given context set.
+In particular, if the CNP was "perfect", it would exactly match the predictions of the oracle GP.

 ```{figure} ../gifs/CNP_rbf.gif
 ---